serverless/blog/posts/2017-03-15-faunadb-serverless-authentication.md

  - ChrisAnderson
 ---

 We are proud to support our friends at Fauna as they announce [FaunaDB Serverless Cloud](https://fauna.com/product), a globally consistent distributed database.
-This is a guest post from Chris Anderson, Director of Developer Experience, showing how to connect FaunaDB's access control model with Serverless platform best practices.
+This is a guest post from Chris Anderson, Director of Developer Experience, showing how FaunaDB's access control model can connect with best practices from the Serverless community.

 > Forget the cloud — go Serverless with FaunaDB and let your pre-provisioned capacity woes become a thing of the past.
 > - **Chris Anderson, Fauna**